jaxter184/bwEdit-Python/README.md

 ## Changelogs

-Changelog v0.4
+Changelog v0.4:
 -Upgraded to Python 3.6
 -Added support for more filetypes (basically already worked, just had to whitelist their names)

+The upgrade to 3.6 was a little funky, but I think I got it all figured out.

 Changelog v0.3:
 -Improved interface (less minimal, but easier to use in my opinion)